opendatacube/datacube-k8s-eks/examples/README.md

 - Change directory to `examples/stage/01_odc_eks/`
 - Run `terraform init` to initialize Terraform state tracking
 - Run `terraform plan` to do a dry run and validate examples and interaction of modules
-- Run `terraform apply` to spin up infrastructure (a new ODC EKS Cluster), -- can take upto 15-2 0minutes
+- Run `terraform apply` to spin up infrastructure (a new ODC EKS Cluster), -- can take upto 15-20 minutes
 - Validate a fresh kubernetes cluster has been created by adding a new kubernetes context and getting clusterinfo
 ```shell script
     aws eks update-kubeconfig --name <cluster-id>